BoostGSoC20/Real/README.md

 > Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the il list are the digits the number in the same order.
 >
 > (4) **Initializer list constructor with exponent and sign**
 > Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the il list are the digits the number in the same order.
-This constructor uses the sign to determine if the number is positive (sign == True) or negative.
+This constructor uses the sign to determine if the number is positive or negative.
 >
 > (3) **Lambda function constructor with exponent**
 > Creates a real instance that represents the number where the exponent is used to set the number integer part and the lambda function digits is used to know the number digit, this function returns the n-th number digit.
 >
 > (4) **Lambda function constructor with exponent and sign**
 > Creates a real instance that represents the number where the exponent is used to set the number integer part and the lambda function digits is used to know the number digit, this function returns the n-th number digit.
-This constructor uses the sign to determine if the number is positive (sign == True) or negative.
+This constructor uses the sign to determine if the number is positive or negative.
 >
 >(3) **Copy constructor**
 > Creates a copy of the number x, if the number is an operation, then, the constructor creates new copies of the x operands.